tytydraco/yessleep/out/My_Dad_inspired_by_the_Las_Vegas_sphere_built_a_similar_sphere_in_our_backyard_Now_the_government_is_investigating_us.md

 "Come over."

-A crackly weak voice told me to walk up to the sphere.
+A crackly weak voice told me to walk up to it.
 My heart sank.
 What the hell was even going on?
 The sphere wanted my Dad, and now it wanted me?
 But for what?

 The sphere moved one inch towards me.
 This was really happening, huh… I sprinted back inside, warned my Mom about the sphere and went straight to my room.
 I sat underneath the window, out of view of the living sphere.

 A few minutes of hiding later, I peeked out the window to see what's going on with the sphere.
 The thing sat 10 feet away from the house, displaying an image of a brown zombie with bleeding eyes and without a jaw.
 It, of course, had my Dad's eyes.
 And it was clawing at the screen too.
 A baseball bat that was lying to the right of the sphere levitated off the ground and entered the sphere, then smacked the zombie in the head over and over until the monstrosity could barely stand.
 The bat then pointed right at my face.
+The sphere wanted to torture me.
+Was it possessed by a demon or something?

 The pit in my stomach grew.
 What the hell did Dad use to make his sphere?

-The sphere switched the image to the image of a man who bore an insane resemblance to me right down to my hair at that moment.
-The copy of me stood in a dark forest.
-Three mecha dogs or bears stood behind him while breathing white flames and black smoke.
-Then their mouths opened wide, letting out even more.
-My copy ran for his life and chills ran down my own spine.
-The robots chased him out of the forest and into the parking lot of what looked like a restaurant, crushing to rubble every patio table in their way.
+The sphere switched its display to a video of a man who bore an insane resemblance to me right down to my hair at that specific moment.
+My doppelganger stood in a dark forest.
+Three 10 foot tall dogs or bears stood behind him, breathing white flames and black smoke.
+Their mouths opened up wide, letting out even more fiery breath.
+Chills ran down my spine and my copy ran for his life.
+The beasts chased him out of the forest and into the parking lot of what looked like a restaurant, crushing to rubble every patio table in their way.

-My copy hid behind a car, only for the car to be crushed entirely by the three.
+My copy hid behind a car.
+The car was then crushed entirely by the three beasts.
 The windows shattered and the doors were folded.
-Outside of the sphere the trees at the end of the backyard began to sway.
-An artificial roar that sounded a bit too complex echoed out.
+Outside the sphere, the trees on the other end of the backyard began to sway back and forth.
+A roar echoed out.
 My heart sunk.
+This shit was real and it was about to happen to me.
+I sprinted back inside and hid in my bedroom yet again.

-I called the cops, then I took a video of what the sphere was displaying and the movement of the trees.
-I managed to capture a couple flames behind the trees too, which only meant the mechanical beasts were really fucking there… and they wanted to kill me for, I assume, their own survival.
+Breathing heavily, I called the police.
+I was able to speak clearly, but my heart rate kept jumping every time I heard the trees move.
+It didn't help that I peeked out the window and saw some flames light up the area behind the trees for two seconds.
+The beasts were really fucking there… and they wanted to kill me for, I assume, their own survival.
+I peeked out the window once more to see the silhouette of the beasts roaming around in the backyard.
+Once police sirens began to blare in the distance, the beasts left.
+I sighed in relief.

 Once the police arrived, they noted they were only taking me seriously because both of the neighbors reported wild animals trying to start fires in the forest behind my house.
 They investigated the area, and, of course, as they told me, they found nothing.

-The following night, my Mom and I were watching TV in the living room when we heard a loud banging at the door.
+The following night, my Mom and I were watching TV in the living room.
+I had a gun sitting right beside me in case any more shit went down.
+I wasn't going out back without the gun either.
+We heard a loud banging at the front door.
 I jumped out of my seat thinking it was those beasts.
 The door came crashing down, hitting the floor with a thud.
 A bunch of people in suits, some suits blue, others black, poured in.

 "We've detected a hazardous material on your property.
 Please comply with our orders as we walk you through this."